GeoMash/JS-Klass-Kit/doc/classes.md

 #### $implements

 JSKK supports the use of interfaces.
 Interfaces are a way to apply a type of blueprint to your class.
-Any class which implements the interface, must respect that "blueprint" and implement everything it asks to be implemented.
+Any class which implements the interface, must respect that "blueprint" and implement all the methods it defines.

 ```js
 $JSKK.Class.create